soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

 ---

-## OPTIONAL: Login to firebase and install
+## SKIP: Login to firebase and install

 - Then, open your terminal in the project root and install the Firebase command-line interface (CLI):
 ```sh